tb-dhk/dotfiles/README.md

 this configuration is heavily inspired by the [constructed language](https://conlang.org) [toki pona](https://tokipona.org) and its logographic writing system, [sitelen pona](https://sona.pona.la/wiki/sitelen_pona).

+i use linux mint and the colorscheme used here is [catppuccin](https://github.com/catppuccin/catppuccin).

 ## features
 - swaywm
     - new workspaces